thewizardplusplus/biohazardcore/README.md

       - primary field settings;
       - movable field part settings;
   - cell classification:
+    - static possibilities:
+      - list of all known cell kinds;
+      - checking if a cell kind is known;
     - storing:
       - old cells (those that are presented in the primary field, but not presented in the movable field part);
       - new cells (those that are presented in the movable field part, but not presented in the primary field);